 Doc Internal/external Doc status Draft File No S05399

 distribution

-Document owner Director Strategy Contact officer/s Manager Strategic Assets & Services
+Document owner Director Strategy Contact officer/s Manager Str ategic Assets & Services

 Approval date Approved by

 Effective date Review period 3 years Review date

-History of approved versions
+History of approved [,] versions

-Version Effective date Summary of changes
+Version Effective date Summary of change es

 Draft 3

+Page 13 of 13

-ENVIRONMENTAL LEVY SMALL GRANTS SCHEME - ROUND EIGHT
+ENVIRONMENTAL LEVY SMALL GRANTS SCHEME -ROUND EIGHT

-PURPOSE OF REPORT: To seek Council's support to fund eleven [11]

-Environmental Levy Small Grant projects.

-BACKGROUND: The Community Small Grants Scheme is

-designed to assist the Ku-ring-gai community to fund small community based environmental projects at the neighbourhood level.
-As part of a review process an independent Small Grants Panel has been established, as resolved by

-Council.

-COMMENTS: Nineteen (19) applications were received under

-Round Eight of the program.
-Of these, the Small Grants Panel recommended funding eleven (11) applications with a combined contribution of the Small Grants Panel to fund eleven (11) projects as part of the Environmental Levy.
+PURPOSE OF REPORT: To seek Council's support to fund eleven (11) Environmental Levy Small Grant projects.
+BACKGROUND: The Community Small Grants Scheme is designed to assist the Ku-ring-gai community to fund small community based environmental projects at the neighbourhood level.
+As part of a review process an independent Small Grants Panel has been established, as resolved by Council.
+COMMENTS: Nineteen (19) applications were received under Round Eight of the program.
+Of these, the Small Grants Panel recommended funding eleven (11) applications with a combined contribution of \$40,636.
+RECOMMENDATION: That Council endorse the recommendation of the Small Grants Panel to fund eleven (11) projects as part of the Environmental Levy.

-RECOMMENDATION: That Council endorse the recommendation of